-When creating a job profile, please pay attention when specifying the personality traits that make up the ideal profile.
+When creating a job profile, it's important to pay attention to the specific personality traits that make up your ideal profile.

 Selecting relevant Traits